Daniil-Ru/fon4food/docs/index.md

 6. When you're done developing on the branch you delete the master migration backup file `db.changelog-master.yaml.bak`.
 7. After you pushed your commits to GitHub you then create a new Pull Request so someone reviews your code and merges it to the master branch.

-#### Examine database
+### Examine database

-You can examine the resulting database structure by connecting to the running `database` docker container with this command (Password is `pass`):
+You can examine the database structure and content by connecting to the running `database` docker container with this command (Password is `pass`):

     docker exec -it fon4food-database mysql -u root -p -D fon4food

 Then you can run mysql commands like `show tables;`, `describe <table_name>;`, `select * from <table_name>;`, and `quit`.

+### Reset database

+1. Shut down the backend
+2. Shut down and remove the database container:

+       docker ps
+       docker stop fon4food-database
+       docker ps -a
+       docker rm fon4food-database

+3. Create a new database container:

+       docker-compose up -d database
+       docker-compose logs -f database  # wait for 2nd "ready for connections"

+4. Start the backend

 ## Deployment